healthety/observer/README.md

 # Healthety OSX Client

 This is a client for a Healthety Server written in javascript.
-CAUTION: its very messy!

 The client connects to the server and provides growl notifications if defined limits are exceeded.
 He also writes a status file which can be used for geektool.